 Now that we have this data, we can see where some dropoffs occur and this can indicate areas of improvement.
 We can see after users sign up, only about 32% are adding code to their site.
 This could indicate a bottleneck in the conversion process.
 We could improve this step and see higher conversion rates.

-For certain steps, we could even drill down to see which users didn't move on to the next step.
-Once we have this list, we could run some outreach campaign to try and reengage these users.
-Additionally, we could create a People Report based on users who signed up but didn't add code.
+We could even drill down for specific steps to see which users didn't move on to the next step.
+Once we have this list, we could run some outreach campaigns to try and re-engage these users.
+Additionally, we could create a Profile Report based on users who signed up but didn't add code.
 This is another way we could get that list of users.

 From this report, we can also learn which features are driving conversions.
-We could even make additional Journey reports focusing on specific features to get a more micro view on the Journey.
+We could even make additional Journey reports focusing on specific features to get a more micro view of the Journey.
 This can bring some useful insight to help drive conversions.
-If we know what our top performing products are, we could change our marketing and website to highlight these items and drive more subscriptions.
+If we know what our top-performing products are, we could change our marketing and website to highlight these items and drive more subscriptions.